 How to Take It

-Don’t give carnitine supplements to a child without your child's health care provider's supervision.
-Your child's health care provider should first make sure that the child has a carnitine deficiency.
+DO NOT give carnitine supplements to a child without your child's health care provider's supervision.
+Your child's provider should first make sure that the child has a carnitine deficiency.

 Recommended doses of L-carnitine vary depending on the health condition being treated.
-The usual dose is between 1 - 3 g per day.
+The usual dose is between 1 to 3 g per day.

 Because supplements may have side effects or interact with medications, you should take them only under the supervision of a knowledgeable health care provider.